 Rotator Cuff Surgery

 The rotator cuff is a group of muscles and tendons surrounding your shoulder joint.
 They help you to lift and rotate your arm and they also keep your shoulder joint in place.
 When you suffer a rotator cuff injury due to an accident like falling on your arm, it might cause a dull ache in the shoulder and also cause a lot of pain.
-Though some rotator cuff problems are easily treatable at home, you might require surgery, is your problem is persistent and severe.
+Though some rotator cuff problems are easily treatable at home, you might require Rotator Cuff Surgery, if your problem is persistent and severe.

 Why it is done